GermanSaracca/GermanSaracca/README.md

 - 👋 Hi, I’m German Saracca
-- 👀 I’m interested in Frontend and Web development.
+- 👀 I’m a Frontend Developer.
-- 🌱 I’m currently learning React Native and NextJS.
 - 🦉 I’m looking to collaborate on UI frameworks.
 - 📫 How to reach me: gersaracca@gmail.com